AakashSarap/Fuel-Economy-Data-Analysis/README.md

 ###### Below is a guide to understand the data:

-Model – vehicle make and model
+Model – vehicle make and model<br>
 Displ – engine displacement in liters
 Cyl – number of engine cylinders
 Trans – transmission type plus number of gears